-Each year, around two million workers in the United States are exposed to silica dust.
+Each year, around two million workers in the United States suffer exposure to silica dust.
 Many of these workers are in the maritime industry, and will go on to develop maritime silicosis.
-Maritime workers are vulnerable to silica dust exposure because they often work with abrasives, concrete, or glass.
-When these materials are disturbed, cut, crushed, or exposed to high pressure, tiny particles of silica dust become airborne, and thus breathable.
+Maritime workers are vulnerable to silica dust exposure because they often work with abrasives, concrete or glass.
+When workers cut, crush or expose materials to high pressure, tiny particles of silica dust become airborne and are breathable.

-When silica dust is breathed in, the tiny particles attach themselves to the soft tissues of the lungs.
+When a worker breathes in silica dust, the tiny particles attach themselves to the soft tissues of the lungs.
 This leads to the formation of nodules, or scarring, around where the particles land.
 Over time, these nodules and scarring develop into silicosis – an incurable lung disease.

 Have You Been Exposed to Silica Dust?

 Diagnosing silicosis requires medical and laboratory testing.
-However, if you have worked in the maritime industry and have cut, drilled, or blasted concrete, granite, sand, or glass, then there is a good chance you have been exposed to silica dust.
+However, if you have experience in the maritime industry cutting, drilling or blasting concrete, granite, sand or glass, then there is a good chance that you have breathed in silica dust.

-Crystalline silica is naturally occurring, and can be found in most rocks, sand, and dirt.
+Crystalline silica is naturally occurring in most rocks, sand and dirt.
 As a mineral, silica is not hazardous.
-When the fine particle become airborne in the form of silica dust, it is extremely hazardous.
+When the fine particles become airborne in the form of silica dust, it is extremely hazardous.
 Any maritime worker who has been exposed to dusty working environments or sandblasting abrasives should contact their healthcare provider if they develop symptoms, such as:

 - Chronic Cough